September 26th 2013

-Buy a paperback copy of AWARD WINNNING Weird Lies via our sales team at Inpress
+Buy a copy of AWARD WINNNING Weird Lies for £5 (P&P fee in UK) if you order via our web shop

 There’s something about Liars’ League that brings out the wildness in the writers’ imaginations.
 Here we explore myth, fantasy, science fiction, and the indefinable what the – that makes up Weird.
 In true Liars’ League fashion there is as much humour as there is darkness and poignancy.

 More than twenty tales, varying in style from stories not out of place in One Thousand and One Nights, to the completely bemusing.